Pharmacy Team Roles Explained

 Having a 'Pharmacy Team' in our surgery means that GPs can focus their skills where they are most needed, for example on diagnosing and treating patients with more complex conditions.
 This helps GPs to manage the demands on their time.

-Clinical Pharmacist with Independent Prescribing :
+Advanced Clinical Practitioner Pharmacist (ACPp) :

-Jose Aguiar (Speciality in Heart Failure and Hypertension) and Caterina Folisi (Speciality in Asthma and COPD)
+Jose Aguiar (Interest in Heart Failure and Hypertension)

-Carlos Lopez Grajales
+Carlos Lopez Grajales (Interest in Diabetes and Cardiovascular disease)

-Prescribing Clerks:
+Prescription Clerks: